 Notification and Acceptance

 The OSA will notify students of the SAC’s decisions.
-Notification is mailed to the student’s campus address before fall break or spring vacation.
+Notification is sent by email before fall break or spring vacation.
 SAC approval does not guarantee final acceptance to a study abroad program.
-Participation in the program is contingent upon approval by the program sponsor and continued good academic standing in the current semester.
+Participation in the program is contingent upon approval by the program provider and continued good academic and disciplinary standing in the current semester.
 This includes satisfactory completion of all program prerequisite courses and related language courses.
 In addition, students should maintain the GPA required for the program.

 Passports and Visas